NGS2Montage/PlotGenerator/README.md

 # PlotGenerator
-Produce data to be plotted with some other tool from Intersim output
+Generates data to be plotted with some other tool based on Intersim output